-- I will make targeted use of the internet to support my studies. - I accept that the school monitors my use of the internet at school and my school email account. - If I bring a personal device to school, including a mobile phone, I agree to log on to the internet via the school's Wi-Fi. - I will not access, create or display any material (images, sounds, text, and video) which is likely to cause offence, inconvenience or anxiety to anyone. - I will follow fully our teachers' instructions over the use of IT and the internet. - I do not assume that information published on the Web or written in an email is accurate. - I keep my username and password confidential. - I am careful about what I write on a computer.
+- I will make targeted use of the internet to support my studies. - I accept that the school monitors my use of the internet at school and my school email account. - I will not access, create or display any material (images, sounds, text, and video) which is likely to cause offence, inconvenience or anxiety to anyone. - I will follow fully our teachers' instructions over the use of IT and the internet. - I do not assume that information published on the Web or written in an email is accurate. - I keep my username and password confidential. - I am careful about what I write on a computer.
 I check my work before I print or send it. - I do not use bad language.
 I do not write racist, sexist, abusive, homophobic or aggressive words.
 I do not write things that could upset or offend others. - I understand that sending malicious messages outside of school can become a matter whereby the school will set sanctions or involve outside agencies such as the police. - I am aware that my online activity at all times should not upset or hurt other people and that I should not put myself at risk. - I do not make available online personal information about myself or anyone else, such as an address, telephone number and private details, in an email or on a website. - I do not respond to offensive, abusive or rude messages.
 I let a teacher know immediately if I am sent anything I do not feel comfortable with. - At school I do not go to sites or download any materials which are in bad taste, offensive, violent or pornographic. - If I quote from a text I will always attribute my sources and acknowledge use of anyone else's ideas, images or data by citing the author, using quotation marks, and compiling a bibliography as required. - I always respect the privacy of other users' data. - I will report to a teacher any incident that breaches the Digital Safety Agreement, even if that incident does not affect me. - I will treat school IT equipment with respect and will report any damages to a teacher. - If I deliberately damage a piece of school equipment I will be charged for its replacement. - I will not bring the school's name into disrepute when using the school's IT equipment or school email. - I will check my school emails regularly to enable me to work and learn effectively. - I will follow the school rules on academic honesty and not practice plagiarism. - I know that if I am worried about something related to technology outside of school I can ask for advice or help from my teachers.